Was this page helpful?

 Sets the serial consistency level for operations to follow.
 Valid arguments include:

-The serial consistency level is only used by conditional updates (INSERT
+The serial consistency level is only used by conditional updates (INSERT, UPDATE, and DELETE with an IF

 condition).
 For those, the serial consistency level defines the consistency level of the serial phase (or “paxos” phase)